AM-Campbell/amcampbell/content/_index.md

 title: "A.M.
 Campbell"
 ---

-I find that I am consistently referring friends to the same books, articles, writers, and ideas.
-The primary purpose of this site is to list these materials and to occasionally share my own writing.
+Experience has taught me that certain books, articles, and ideas emerge repeatedly in my conversations with others.
+To minimize duplication of effort, I will be assembling such materials here.

-This site is a work in progress.
-I'll be working on the [book recommendations](/recs/books) first.
+The site is a working document, and is currently early in its development.
+Initial effort will focus on book recommendations [book recommendations](/recs/books).